hashicorp/design-system/website/docs/components/icon/partials/resources/resources.md

 Here is a list of resources that are associated with our HDS icon component.

 ### Icon Library
-A list of all icons in our component supports.
+A list of all icons our component supports.

 [Go to library](/icons/library)